 Thanks to the fashion industry’s fast-paced nature, marketing in this industry takes quite a different approach, with much shorter cycles than other industries.
 While in other industries, companies can run the same marketing campaign for years, marketers, PR professionals, and advertisers in the fashion industry have to constantly keep looking for new trends, ideas, and themes to keep their brands relevant.

 Let us look at some fashion marketing trends that have emerged in 2021.
-It will continue to remain relevant in the years to come.
+After all, these trends will continue to remain relevant in the years to come.

 Let us look at some trends that have remained relevant and have emerged in the fashion industry in the past year.
 These trends will continue to work for marketing professionals and fashion brands.